chadwhitacre/openpath/_posts/2025-02-25-luke-missed-the-memo.md

 leaving this as a comment on Luke's blog, but only members of the blog may post comments.

-And yes I'm running for an individual board seat.
+And yes I'm running.
+[Vote March 7](https://opensource.org/blog/get-ready-to-vote-for-osis-board-of-directors-in-2025)! :-)

 ### My Comment for Luke's Blog